How to buy property on your own

 Making an Offer

-Once you find a property you love, it’s time to make an offer.
-Your mortgage advisor can guide you on what’s reasonable based on market trends and the AIP amount.
-Don’t be afraid to start below asking price, especially if the property has been on the market for a while.
-Be prepared for negotiation and don’t stretch yourself too thin financially.
+When you do find a property that’s to your liking, it’s then time to put in an offer.
+Your mortgage advisor will be able to tell you what is feasible in terms of the market and the level of AIP.
+Don’t hesitate to go in low, especially if the property has been hanging about for a while.
+Be prepared to haggle and not stretch yourself financially.

 Conveyancing and Legal Work